Git Version Control System

-WP Engine support for branch is unique in that whichever branch was last pushed is the one that gets copied to the environment on WP Engine.
-For example, you can’t switch branches and have the changes on that branch take precedence – it’s purely based on previous push.
+WP Engine support for branches is unique in that whichever branch was last pushed is the one that gets copied to the environment on WP Engine.
+The previous push takes precedence, so switching branches and attempting to have those changes take precedence will not work.

 For more information on Git clone, such as flags, please see: https://www.git-scm.com/docs/git-clone

 NEXT STEP: Resetting the GitPush repository